Sharath-Kumar-Yerramada/wronskian-ode-independence/README.md

 # Beyond the Wronskian: Linear Independence of ODE Solutions

 ## Overview
 A mathematical investigation into necessary vs. sufficient conditions for linear independence of ODE solutions using the Wronskian determinant.
-Course project for Mathematics IV, BSDS-II (4th semester), Indian Statistical Institute Bangalore (May 2026).
+Course project for Mathematics IV, BSDS (Semester IV), Indian Statistical Institute Bangalore (May 2026).
 Instructor: Prof. Ramij Rahaman.

 ## The Question
 If W(x) = 0 everywhere on an interval, must the functions be linearly dependent?
-The answer is surprisingly **no** — and understanding why doesn't break ODE theory is the core of this project.
+The answer is surprisingly **no** — and understanding why this doesn't break ODE theory is the core of this project.

 ## What's in this repo
 - `Beyond_The_Wronskian_Report.pdf` — full written report